-In January 2016, local people learned of the plans to build as many as 14 hydropower plants along 30km of Valbona River, 8 of them wholly within the National Park.
+In January 2016, local people in Valbona Valley National Park learned of the plans to build as many as 14 hydropower plants along 30km of Valbona River, 8 of them wholly within the National Park.

 The procedure and content of the projects’ environmental impact assessments demonstrate non-transparent decision making, disregard for local communities’ well-being and indifference towards high conservation value ecosystems, including a complete disregard of the fact that the development is occurring in a protected area.